danielezotta/civici_to_OSM/README.md

-## Importing Housenumbers into OSM from Municipality's dataset
+## Importing Housenumbers into OSM from municipality's dataset

+Here you can see how I did to get the housenumbers from the municipality of Trento into OpenStreetMap, verifing which are already in OpenStreetMap and deleting from the dataset.